Loyola Ramblers upset 1st seed Fighting Illini in 2nd round of NCAA men's tournament in first match up since 1963

 RELATED: Sister Jean, 101, cheers on her beloved Loyola Ramblers at 'The Big Dance' in Indianapolis

+On the court, they were appreciating the efforts of senior center Cameron Krutwig from Northwest Suburban Jacobs high school.
+He had a huge game in front of his high school coach, who was in the crowd.

+"He's unbelievable, and what they've been able to do.
+Don't put anything past them," said Jacobs high school coach Jimmy Roberts.

-Illinois, the Big Ten tournament champions, was the first seed in the Midwest.
+Illinois, the Big Ten tournament champion, was the first seed in the Midwest.
 The team defeated Drexel 78-49 in the first round.

 Eight-seed Loyola took down Georgia Tech 71-60 in the first round of the tournament.